This article talks about the Historical Background of the Constitution of India and is an important topic for the IAS Exam.

 - Prohibited company officials from engaging in private trade and from accepting gifts from Indians.

-Read more about Regulating Act 1773 as an important act in the History of Indian Constitution, at the linked article.
+Read more about Regulating Act 1773 as an important act in the History of the Indian Constitution, at the linked article.

 History of Indian Constitution – Pitt’s India Act 1784